 A good teacher illustrates abstract concepts with concrete illustrations.
 And Jesus, the greatest teacher who ever lived, is the master of this.
 In Luke 11, His disciples ask Him to teach them how to pray.

 Prayer is a tough, abstract concept.
-So Jesus illustrates it by saying, “You should approach God like an obnoxious neighbor” (11:5-8).
-Then, “You should approach God like a powerless widow” (Luke 18:1-7).
+So in Luke 11, Jesus illustrates it by saying, “You should approach God like an obnoxious neighbor” (11:5-8).
+Later, in Luke 18, He will teach like we are to approach God like a powerless widow (Luke 18:1-7).

 Sometimes we struggle to understand these examples because we think Jesus is comparing God to an annoyed homeowner in the first one and an unrighteousness judge in the second.
 But notice how Jesus ends the teaching in 11:13: “If you, being evil… how much more will my Heavenly Father…” These are parables of contrast, not of comparison.
 We aren’t supposed to compare the Heavenly Father to an annoyed neighbor, we are supposed to contrast Him to one.

 I love the phrase in verse 8: in the ESV, it reads, “Because of [the neighbor’s] impudence, he [the homeowner] will rise and give him whatever he needs.”
 The word “impudence” is also translated “shameless audacity,” “shamelessness,” “shameless boldness,” and “persistence.”
 It’s the Greek word anaideia, and it literally means without shame or honor.

 Far from being a negative descriptor, let’s take a minute to meditate on what a gift it is to be able to approach our Heavenly Father without shame!
 We are told in Romans 8:1 that “there is no condemnation for those who are in Christ Jesus.”
 And Psalm 34:5 says that “those who look to Him are radiant, and their faces are never covered with shame.”